IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 .. image:: ../_static/2d_spectrogram_1.gif

 The image above is taken from CDAWeb.
 Several of the attributes inside the CDF file are used to help generate these plots.

-In order to archive at the SPDF, we must ensure files are ISTP compliant.
+To archive at the SPDF, files must be ISTP compliant.
 The SPDF will reject files that do not conform to their standards.

 A guide to SPDF can be found here: `https://spdf.gsfc.nasa.gov/istp_guide/istp_guide.html <https://spdf.gsfc.nasa.gov/istp_guide/istp_guide.html>`_